BNY-Lemon/ETL-Climate-Data/README.md

 # ETL: Climate Data Analysis
 ### Summary
-We are interested in laying to rest the age old question: is climate change real, and if so, what is the cause?
-Many experts agree that the rise of carbon emissions is a large contributor to climate change.
-With this in mind, we will find, clean, and analyze US climate and global emissions data for several decades and analyze any trends that may be available.
-We will use a combination of multiple data sources and data science tools (Python, Jupyter Notebook, SQL, Matplotlib) to help us extract, transform and load these data into a final production database.
+We are interested in creating a database of climate data to clean and normalize this data from multiple data sources.
+Because many experts agree that the rise of carbon emissions is a large contributor to climate change, we will include this data in this database as well.
+Our final database will include US climate and global emissions data for several decades that makes analyzing any trends that may be available that much easier.
+We will use a combination of multiple data sources and data science tools (Python, Jupyter Notebook, SQL) to help us extract, transform and load these data into a final production database.

 # Methodology:
 ### 1. Finding the Data